LHNCBC/metamaplite-rest/README.md

 MetaMapLiteFactory may be needed to support it.
 This support will probably be added in a future release.

+# Specifying the MetaMapLite Version

+The Maven project file (pom.xml) must be modified to specify which version of MetaMapLite you wish to use.
+Also, for the latest version of MetaMapLite, it will be necessary to run "mvn install" in the public\_mm\_lite directory to make it available when compiling metamaplite-rest.
+The metamaplite version specified in the dependencies of the metamaplite-rest pom.xml should be the same as the version in the top of the public\_mm\_lite pom.xml.

 # ReSTFul MetaMapLite URLs

 ## Suggested Requests